mateidragony/AoC23/README.md

 ## The Problems I Struggled the most on
 10\.
 [Pipe Maze](https://adventofcode.com/2023/day/10) (My code may look ugly, but it works)\
 12\.
 [Hot Springs](https://adventofcode.com/2023/day/12) (Thank you [Calvin](https://github.com/HalflingHelper) ❤️)\
 17\.
-[Clumsy Crucible](https://adventofcode.com/2023/day/17) (I love copying and pasting code then not changing the numbers to be what they should be 😊)
+[Clumsy Crucible](https://adventofcode.com/2023/day/17) (I love not going over my code to check that the numbers are correct 😊)

 ## Side Note
 Please don't ask why I did it in python